How to Buy Inline Hockey Wheels

 The tree diagram below starts with the wheel type (608 or 688) and then identifies which spacers and bearings will be needed based upon your axle type.
 Most axles, whether 6mm or 8mm, have a female end into which the male screw is inserted, although some axles (usually just 8mm) have threads on the end of the bolt which screw directly into the chassis threads.
 In any case, the mm size of the axle and the wheel core type determines which type of spacers will be needed in order to properly mount the wheels to your chassis.

-Most inline hockey skates are assembled with standard bearing wheels on the chassis, but there are some skates that are assembled with micro-bearing wheels such as the CCM Vector V10 Inline Hockey Skates.
-Since micro-bearing core wheels are currently being phased out you might consider making the switch to standard bearing wheels, such as the Labeda Millenium Inline Wheels or Red Star Scorpion Inline Wheels just for the sake of future availability and compatibility.
+Most inline hockey skates are assembled with standard bearing wheels on the chassis, but there are some skates that are assembled with micro-bearing wheels.
+Since micro-bearing core wheels are currently being phased out you might consider making the switch to standard bearing wheels just for the sake of future availability and compatibility.

 Inline Hockey Wheel Manufacturers